Steel Axes for Stone –Age Australians

 system serves very effectively in inhibiting radical cultural changes.
 The closed

-system of totemic ideas explaining and categorizing a wellknown universe as it
+system of totemic ideas explaining and categorizing a well –known universe

 was fixed at the beginning of time, presents considerable obstacle to the adoption